MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

 ### Caveat

-Some rules don't work well if un-signed, internally developed application and scripts are in high usage.
-It is more difficult to deploy ASR rules if code signing is not enforced.
+Some rules don't work well if unsigned, internally developed application and scripts are in high usage.
+It's more difficult to deploy ASR rules if code signing isn't enforced.

-## Additional topics in this deployment collection
+## Other articles in this deployment collection

 [Test attack surface reduction rules](attack-surface-reduction-rules-deployment-test.md)